 The importance of blue light

-This raises an interesting question: How can we make selective use of these properties?
+Pleasant mood lighting can contribute to a sense of well-being.
+Plus, light modulates human circadian rhythms.
+How can we make selective use of these properties?
 That’s precisely what Arvid Niemeyer, a doctoral student at Audi, is working on.
 “Human Centric Lighting is the answer because this concept prioritizes human needs,” he says, adding, “Audi is innovation-driven and willing to draw inspiration also from nature.
 We know that bright, cool daylight—like what we get at noon—energizes, stimulates and improves alertness.
 This effect can also be cultivated with artificial light.”

 Timekeeper behind our daily routines

 In order to better understand how light affects us, we need to take a closer look at our acquired behavior patterns and biological processes.
 As Arvid Niemeyer explains, “We have simply internalized the rhythm of day and night.
 This is what we call our circadian rhythm—a sleep-wake cycle completed once roughly every 24 hours.”
 Our bodies have adapted to this rhythm and function differently during the day than at night.
 As sensory organs that respond to light, our eyes facilitate the cyclical shift.
 “Research on the topic revealed that in addition photoreceptors, which are responsible for seeing at night and in color respectively, there is also a third type of receptor in the retina.
 What makes this kind so special is that it regulates certain hormones in the body.
 Insight into this mechanism paving the way for the concept of Human Centric Lighting.